(This post spawned a website! PiratesvsZombies.org!)

 January 17, 2011

-Since posting this a couple days ago, I was inspired to create a website & movement around the Pirates vs Zombies idea.
+Since posting this a couple of days ago, I was inspired to create a website & movement around the Pirates vs Zombies idea.

 So I invite you to join us in the Pirates vs. Zombies Movement.
 This is a call to arms to promote positive & effective ways to resist zombies & the zombie virus through daily doses of motivation and awareness.